f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     Commit complete.
     r5900-2(config-user-tenant1)#

 Now it will be possible to remotely ssh using a specific username and port pointed at the F5OS IP address to connect directly to the console port of the tenant.
-The username will be the name of the tenant, and the port will be the instance tcp port 700x (where x is the Instance ID of that tenant).
+The username will be the name of the tenant, and the port will be tcp port 7001.
 Below is an example of the output from the **show tenants** command within the F5OS layer.
-The tenant **tenant1** has an instance IDs of 1.
 You can connect to this instance via the F5OS out-of-band management IP using tenant1 as the username and port 7001.

 .. code-block:: bash